Calisen’s strategy will focus on the following areas:

 Calisen also seeks to increase its base of revenue-generating meters by winning more MAP contracts with independent energy retailers, who have been making up a growing portion of the British energy retail segment.
 Unlike Big 6 energy retailers, they typically do not have their own installation workforce, in which case they require a MAP which can provide an integrated service offering, including the installation of smart meters.

-Approximately 4.9 million meters (or 10% of the total estimated number of smart meters to be installed as a result of the smart meter roll-out) are estimated to be uncontracted, representing a source of organic growth opportunities for Calisen.
+Approximately 4.9 million meters (or 10% of the total estimated number of smart meters to be installed as a result of the smart meter roll-out) were estimated to be uncontracted at 30 September 2019, representing a source of organic growth opportunities for Calisen.

 With respect to Big 6 energy retailers, Calisen will focus on leveraging its pre-existing relationships and track record of delivery to win future contracts.
 With respect to independent retailers, Calisen aims to gain further share with its “one-stop shop” offering, which encompasses procurement, installation, ownership and management.